Licensing criteria for home-based ECE services

-If a child attending your service is from a family with separated parents the Education Act 1989 sets out the right of entry to early childhood education (ECE) services for parents and guardians.
+If a child attending your service is from a family with separated parents the Education and Training Act 2020 sets out the right of entry to early childhood education (ECE) services for parents and guardians.

 Unless a court order rules otherwise, all parents and guardians are entitled to:

 - Reports about their child’s participation in ECE and learning experiences